Editor’s Note: This story is reprinted from

 That limited functionality brings me to my next point: This gadget could be so much better if Apple just let us play with it a little bit.
 And while the company has

-plans to offer a
+announced plans to offer a

-for the iPhone and iPod touch next year, there’s nothing out yet, at least not officially.
+software development kit for the iPhone and iPod touch next year, there’s nothing out yet, at least not officially.
 I decided it would be fun to see how much more business functionality I could get out of the iPod touch after applying a few much-touted hacks.